joaomelo/calystone/README.md

 Data is centralized in a global object.

+### Artifacts Representation

+Every artifact gains a UUID and its parent UUID upon retriaval this is done to decouple it from other istances and make manipulation freer.

+### Store

+keeps reactive data to use in views. computations should be done in controls combining computed with data function. global store stores the basic raw data inside reactive constructs

 ## Domain

 Domain is a small module that represent the most universal data types related to the bussiness logic.
 This type are very simple and are meant to unify the basic understating of the app amog modules.

 These types are not meant to be flexible are adapt to very needs.
 The point here is simplicity and communality.
 Other modules will extedend themselves from the basic domain to futher implement their capacities.

-### Artifacts Representation

-Every artifact gains a UUID and its parent UUID upon retriaval this is done to decouple it from other istances and make manipulation freer.

-### Store

-- keeps reactive data to use in views. computations should be done in controls combining computed with data function. global store stores the basic raw data inside reactive constructs

-### Media

-- Process calls to persists data
-- Process calls to read data

-There are three implementations of the media interface: FileSystemMedia for primary machines, WebRtcMedia for connected machines like mobile and MemoryMedia (for testing).

 ## Lib